-Did you know that animal agriculture counts for about 50% of the world’s total emissions?
+Did you know that animal agriculture counts for about ?
 That’s more than is outputted by cars and other methods of transportation.
 As a nation, we consume LOTS of meat.
 This means that millions of cows, sheep, pigs and other animals need to be farmed around the country and the world in order to keep up with demand.

 Going vegetarian (even just for one day) doesn’t mean that you end up with boring meals.
 In fact, many of your favorite recipes can easily have the meat substituted for a vegetable alternative.
 Here are some tasty meat-free meal ideas to get you started:

 Substituting meat for mushrooms makes these meatballs healthier

 A color and taste explosion – and so simple!

 Wow your friends at the next BBQ with these tasty vegetarian burgers

 Super-simple to make – just layer it up and put it in the oven

 Vegetarian stuffed peppers

 You can try all sorts of flavor combinations in these stuffed peppers

 To help save energy in your home you can prepare meals that only require the top of the stove to cook them.
 No more waiting for the oven to heat up, cooking the meal and then starting the oven on its long process of cooling down.